 If you develop diabetes during pregnancy, it is called gestational diabetes.
 Learn more about gestational diabetes.

-Pre-pregnancy care for people with diabetes
+Pre-pregnancy care for women with diabetes

-Type 1 Diabetes and Pregnancy- Having a Healthy Baby: A guide to planning and managing pregnancy for women with type 1 diabetes
+Having a Healthy Baby: A guide to planning and managing pregnancy for women with type 1 diabetes

 Having a healthy baby – a guide to planning and managing pregnancy for women with type 2 diabetes

-This booklet is for women with type 2 diabetes who are planning a pregnancy now or in the future.
-It provides information on planning and preparing for pregnancy, managing type 2 diabetes during pregnancy and once the baby is born.
+A free NDSS booklet for women with type 2 diabetes who are planning a pregnancy now or in the future.
+It provides information on preparing for pregnancy, how to manage diabetes during pregnancy and once the baby is born.